50-Course/paycheck/README.md

 # Paycheck

 Paycheck is an example finance application, written to demonstrate OpenBanking in a minature way.
+The application is a loan-lending application that connect customers to ease access of funds - virtul currencies in our case.
+To learn more about Open Banking and its Shenenigans, visit: https://www.mastercard.com/news/perspectives/2022/open-banking-101/

 Collection of thoughts on the proposed architecture.
 Very high-level abstraction of features for our application: